matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 (e.g. Twitter-style microblogging as per [Cerulean](https://matrix.org/blog/2020/12/18/introducing-cerulean),
 or building an NNTP or IMAP or Reddit style threaded UI)

-"Threads as rooms" is the idea that each thread could just get its own Matrix room in parallel with the one which spawned the thread.
+"Threads as rooms" is the idea that each thread could just get its own Matrix room..

 Advantages to "Threads as rooms" include:
  * May be simpler for client implementations.
- * Also requires minimal Client-Server API changes
+ * Restricting events visiblity as the room creator
+ * Ability to create read-only threads

 Disadvantages include:
  * Access control, membership, history visibility, room versions etc needs to be